Single-kitchen home: Hamburg 1921

 Dulsberg was former farmland in the north-east of Hamburg that was earmarked for urban expansion from around 1910.
 From 1919, this was implemented with a reformed development plan under the direction of city planning director Fritz Schumacher.
 The first realized block of flats comprised the so-called Dulsberg-Siedlung, the client was the city, represented by the Baudeputation.
 Schumacher initially designed these ten blocks of flats as single-kitchen houses; each block was to have "a small economy" for communal catering.
 This was to be run either as a cooperative or as an independent enterprise.
 However, the Senate and Bürgerschaftskommission for housing issues rejected the proposal:

 Bedenken wurden […] von fast allen Seiten gegen die Einführung des Einküchenhauses geäußert.
 Diese Neuerung sei nur geeignet, den häuslichen Herd zu zerstören und damit den Familiensinn zu untergraben, sie werden ohne Zweifel an dem Widerstand der hamburgischen Hausfrauen scheitern, die es vorziehen würden, selbständig zu wirtschaften.

+Concerns were raised [...] by almost all sides against the introduction of the single-kitchen house.
+They claim this innovation would only be to suit the destruction of the household stove and with it would undermine the sense of familial unity, and they will without a doubt fail from the resistance of Hamburg's housewives, who would prefer to run their households by themselves.